lucastrschneider/simon-setup/README.md

 ## Docker

-Run the script to install Docker and Docker Compose
+Run the script to install Docker and Docker Compose.

 ```bash
 ./docker_install.sh
 ```

+After that, follow [this tutorial](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to install the Nvidia Container Toolkit.

 ## STMicoreletronics